apollo-dw/omdb/docs/src/developers.md

 - Run `npm install` if you haven't already.
 This should only need to be done once, each time you change node dependencies.

-- Run both of these in separate terminal windows.
-Leave them running for the duration of your development session.

-  - `php artisan serve --host 0.0.0.0`: This starts the main PHP server.

-    You need the `--host` part since otherwise it's only available to view within the Docker container.

-  - `npm run dev -- --host 0.0.0.0`: This starts the Vite server, which is responsible for hot-reloading assets such as SCSS or JS when they are edited.

-    As before, `--host` is needed.

 ## Setting up Docker

 **IMPORTANT.** Create a `.env` file, containing the environment variables you